If you work a 12-hour or night shift, this guide is going to be a game-changer.

 So, if your time is limited, and your focus is staying healthy/losing weight, you need to be strength training and walking.

 When’s the best time to work out?
 When you will actually do it!
-If you find yourself too exhausted after your 12 hour shift (and I don’t blame you), then get your workout done before you go to work, even if you only have twenty minutes!
-Yeah, it might require you cutting your nap a bit shorter, but you’ll actually do it!
+If you find yourself too exhausted after your 12-hour shift (and I don’t blame you), then get your workout done before you go to work, even if you only have twenty minutes!
+Heck, even if you only have 10 minutes!

 As far as the workout itself...